Snoring & Sleeping

 What is Sleep Apnea?

 Someone who has sleep apnea will either completely stop breathing (apnea) whilst they are asleep or have their breathing severely restricted (hypopnea).
-When this happens, your cells are starved from vital oxygen and there is an increase in carbon dioxide (waste product of breathing) in the blood.
-The lack of vital oxygen in the cells and body sends signals to the brain to wake up and re-start the breathing cycle.
-In some people this may happen over 30 times every hour which puts enormous strain on your body.
+When this happens, your cells are starved from vital oxygen and there is an increase in carbon dioxide (the waste product of breathing) in the blood.
+The lack of vital oxygen in the cells and the body sends signals to the brain to wake up and re-start the breathing cycle.
+In some people, this may happen over 30 times every hour which puts enormous strain on your body.